Concordium/concordium-grpc-api/README.md

 This repository keeps the gRPC protocol definition file and related documentation on the gRPC interface exposed by concordium-node.

-The V2 API that consists of three services
+The V2 API consists of three services

 - [health.proto](./v2/concordium/health.proto)
 - [grpc-health.proto](./grpc/health/v1/health.proto)